 Rodger Saffold, Nate Davis, Jamil Douglas, Daniel Munyer, David Quessenberry

 Avery Genessy was one of the best guards in the XFL.
 Genessy allowed only one pressure and 0 sacks on 317 snaps in a high volume passing offense.
-He’s a good run and pass blocker.
 There is some wiggle room on Tennessee’s depth chart for Avery to make the team.

 Guard- Khalil McKenzie (Los Angeles Wildcats- Seattle Seahawks)

 Seahawks G Depth Chart- Ethan Pocic, Phil Haynes, Mike Iupati, Damien Lewis, Chance Warmack, Kyle Fuller, Jordan Simmons, Demetrius Knox, Jordan Roos

 Khalil McKenzie is going to face an uphill battle to make this roster.
 The son of former Raider GM Reggie McKenzie.
 Khalil is a former nose tackle at the University of Tennessee.